SUPERVISORY THINKING ON INSURANCE-RELATED CLIMATE TRANSITION PLANS | Analysis based on SIF’s Transition Plans Working Group (TPWG) Survey, 2024

 Interested stakeholders are invited to a webinar providing more background on the Paper and a question and answer session on 9 June, from 13.00 – 14.00 CEST.
 More information and a registration link can be found here.

-The Office of the Superintendent of Financial Institutions (OSFI), member of the Sustainable Insurance Forum (SIF), has produced the French version of the SIF Question Bank on Climate Change Risks to the Insurance Sector and used it in their training.
+This document is the Public Version of the Sustainable Insurance Forum (SIF) Question Bank on Climate Change Risks to the insurance sector.
 This Question Bank is intended to help supervisors develop engagement tools to better understand exposures and strategic responses of regulated entities to climate change risks and opportunities.
 The objective is to provide a framework, and example questions, which supervisors can adapt for use in their own jurisdictions – depending on local market contexts, objectives, areas of interest, and levels of sophistication with climate change issues.